 I bought Stone Mountain All-Attractions Pass tickets at the same time I booked our campsite.
-This ticket kept us busy for an entire day and we didn’t even get to do everything that was included on the pass!
+This ticket kept us busy the entire time and we didn’t even get to do everything that was included on it!

 Things to do at Stone Mountain